schicano/pdsnd_github/README.md

 1. Statistics on the most frequent times of travel

-Calculating The Most Frequent Times of Travel...
+Calculating The Most Frequent Times of Travel []

-The most popular month is...
+The most popular month is []
-The most popular day is...
+The most popular day is []
-The most popular hour is...
+The most popular hour is []

-This took ... seconds.
+This took [] seconds.

-2. Calculating The Most Popular Stations and Trip...
+2. Calculating The Most Popular Stations and Trip []

-The most popular start station is...
+The most popular start station is []
-The most popular end station is...
+The most popular end station is []
-The most popular combination of start and end station is...
+The most popular combination of start and end station is []

-This took ... seconds.
+This took [] seconds.

-3. Calculating Trip Duration...
+3. Calculating Trip Duration []

-The total travel duration time is...
+The total travel duration time is []
-The mean travel duration time is...
+The mean travel duration time is []

-This took ... seconds.
+This took [] seconds.

-4. Calculating User Stats...
+4. Calculating User Stats []

-The earliest birth year is ...
+The earliest birth year is []
-The most recent birth year is ...
+The most recent birth year is []
-The most common birth year is ...
+The most common birth year is []

-This took ... seconds.
+This took [] seconds.

 After those, the user is presented with the following prompt: